 Remember when phones were only used to make calls?
 They can now be used to make payments and invest money, among a multitude of other things, from playing games to stargazing and boarding the plane!
-This combination of finance and technology is called FinTech and can mean everything from online banking to smart apps that help you split a restaurant bill.
+This combination of finance and technology is called FinTech and can mean everything from online banking, smart apps and investment apps that help you split a restaurant bill.
 Here’s what you need to know.

 It’s disrupting the financial world